From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Introduction

-In this work, we take an aggressive model-based approach to address these challenges.
-Given a handful of demonstrations that use known parameterized skills, we learn \emph{symbolic world models}~\citep{silver2023predicate,liang2024visualpredicatorlearningabstractworld} composed of abstract properties and object relations (i.e., \textit{predicates}) that ground directly into low-level sensory inputs (i.e., \emph{pixels}).
-Because these models capture task-agnostic world dynamics, they can generalize across embodiments (e.g., from human to robot) and across tasks (e.g., from simple settings at training time to more complex, novel settings at test time).
-Moreover, our models can be represented in PDDL~\citep{McDermott1998PDDLthePD,fox2003pddl2}, enabling us to leverage efficient off-the-shelf PDDL planners~\citep{helmert2006fast}.
+In this work, we choose to tackle these challenges in a learning-from-demonstration setting with an aggressively model-based approach.
+Given a handful of demonstrations that use known parameterized skills, we learn \emph{symbolic world models}~\citep{silver2023predicate,liang2024visualpredicatorlearningabstractworld} composed of abstract, interpretable properties and object relations (i.e., \textit{predicates}) that ground directly into low-level sensory inputs (i.e., \emph{pixels}).
+Because these models capture task-agnostic world dynamics, they can generalize across objects, embodiments (e.g., from human to robot), and tasks (e.g., from simple settings at training time to more complex, novel settings at test time).
+Additionally, the structure of the models affords efficient search-based task planning~\citep{McDermott1998PDDLthePD,fox2003pddl2} to solve novel tasks at inference time~\citep{helmert2006fast}.

 As an illustrative setting, consider the Cleanup domain shown in Figure~\ref{fig:cleanup-domain-overview}.
-At training time, the robot receives a few egocentric visual human demonstrations of available skills such as grasping, dumping, and wiping, used to accomplish two specific goals: wiping a table, or throwing away a particular object.
-At test time, it must achieve a novel goal of wiping, \textit{and} putting away the eraser afterward in an entirely different room.
-This is challenging for model-free imitation learning, as it requires generalizing to novel objects, backgrounds, and compositional behavior sequences (e.g., retrieving an eraser from a bin before wiping the table, and then putting the eraser back into the bin).
-However, if the agent can learn and reason over a small set of predicates, such as \texttt{IsEraser(?obj)} and \texttt{NoObjectsOnTop(?surface)}. it can compose these concepts to solve unseen tasks.
+At training time, the robot receives a few egocentric visual demonstrations of a human sequencing available skills --- such as grasping, dumping, and wiping --- to accomplish two specific goals: wiping a table, and throwing away a particular object.
+At inference time, it must achieve a novel goal of wiping, \textit{and} putting away the eraser afterward in an entirely different room where the eraser is initially in a bin (and thus the robot must first dump the bin before using the eraser and then putting it back in the bin).
+This sequencing is challenging for model-free imitation learning as it requires producing an entirely different action sequence in a scenario with novel objects, and backgrounds.
+However, if the agent can learn and reason over a small set of conceptual distinctions in the world state, including whether an object is an eraser or a surface is clear, then it can compose these via planning to solve unseen tasks.